Stephen Curry NBA Playoffs Player Props: Warriors vs. Kings

-Stephen Curry and the rest of the Golden State Warriors take the court versus the Sacramento Kings in the NBA Playoffs on Thursday, at 10:00 PM ET.
+Stephen Curry and the rest of the Golden State Warriors take on the Sacramento Kings in the NBA Playoffs on Sunday, at 3:30 PM ET.

-With prop bets in place for Curry, let's break down some stats and trends to assist you in making good picks.
+We're going to break down Curry's prop bets, using stats and trends to help you make good picks.

 Stephen Curry Prop Bets vs. the Kings